Kirumi1019/MRT-Travel-Platform/README.md

 Note: It is recommended not to upgrade drizzle-kit to v0.21.
 Note: drizzle-kit should be kept in version 0.20.18.
 Note: v5.drizzle.studio

+# Able to add MRT Station Manually

+After signing in, add "/Create_MRT_Stations" at the end of the url.
+So it will look like this "http://localhost:3000/main/Create_MRT_Stations"